 - most fermented nutrients, vitamins, and enzymes become easy for your body to assimilate

 All these substances together contribute to the characteristic flavor of sauerkraut.
 The acidity helps to control the growth of spoilage and putrefactive organisms and contributes to a very long shelf life.

 - Oxygen has entered the jars and affected the vegetables

-- Too little salt (usually not if you use a starter culture)
+- Too little salt (usually not a main problem if you use a starter culture)